postgres-ai/docs/docs/database-lab/index.md

 - GitLab: https://gitlab.com/postgres-ai/database-lab,
 - GitHub https://github.com/postgres-ai/database-lab (mirror).

 >Database Lab Engine is hosted and developed on GitLab.com.
 Why?
 GitLab Inc. is our (Postgres.ai) long-term client and early adopter (see [GitLab Development Docs](https://docs.gitlab.com/ee/development/understanding_explain_plans.html#database-lab)).
-GitLab is open-source.
+GitLab has an open-source version.
 Last but not least: GitLab uses PostgreSQL.<br/><br/>
 >However, nowadays, not many open-source projects are hosted at GitLab.com unfortunately.<br/> ⭐️ Please support the project giving a star on GitLab!
 It's on [the main page of the Database Lab Engine repository](https://gitlab.com/postgres-ai/database-lab), at the upper right corner:
 >
 >![Add a GitLab star](/docs/assets/star.gif)